-The Plan allows direct access to the providers in our network, but keeps the right to manage your care under certain circumstances, such as: the Restricted Recipient Program.
+The plan allows direct access to the providers in our network, but keeps the right to manage your care under certain circumstances, such as: the Restricted Recipient Program.
 We may do this by choosing the provider you use and/or the services you receive.
 For more information, call Customer Service at the phone number in Section 1.

-If we are unable to find you a qualified Plan network provider, we must give you a standing prior authorization for you to use a qualified specialist for any of the following conditions:
+If we are unable to find you a qualified plan network provider, we must give you a standing prior authorization for you to use a qualified specialist for any of the following conditions:

-- A chronic (on-going) condition - A life-threatening mental or physical illness - A pregnancy that is beyond the first three months (first trimester) - A degenerative disease or disability - Any other condition or disease that is serious or complex enough to require treatment by a specialist
+- A chronic (on-going) condition - A life-threatening mental or physical illness - A degenerative disease or disability - Any other condition or disease that is serious or complex enough to require treatment by a specialist